epfl-ada/ada-2022-project-groupe53/README.md

 **Step 1.
-Common Sense Graph construction:**
+Common Sens and truth Graph construction:**
-We aim to construct three directed Common Sense Graphs: Articles common sense graph, Categories common sense graph and  Topics common sense graph;
+We aim to construct two directed Graphs from the dataset :

-For that purpose,  we extract from the categories.tsv file the list of articles and we assign to each one of them a category and a topic.
-We define as a category the last item of the categories list.
-We define as a topic the most general category which means appearing first in the list of categories The aforementioned represent the nodes of each graph.
+- The Common Sense Graph
+- The Truth Graph

+The graphs will be constructed on three different levels  :
+- Articles
+- Categories
+- Topics

+The latter two are extracted from the categories.tsv file and are constructed for visualization purposes.

+`The common sense graph`: It represents the links clicked on by the players as edges and the discovered articles (topics, categories) as vertices.
+The graph is directed and weighted.
+The weight of an edge is the number of times it has been clicked on by the players. <br>
+`The truth graph`: It represents the links that are logically possible as edges and the discovered articles (topics, categories) as vertices.
+This graph is not weighted and is directed.

-In addition, we connect every two nodes $a$ and $b$ with a weighted edge $e$ where $weight(e) = number of distinct ways to go from a to b$ the list of edges is extracted from the finished and unfinished paths files (we take into consideration all the games).
+ We connect every two articles $a$ and $b$ with a weighted edge $e$ where $weight(e) = number of times to go from a to b$ the list of edges is extracted from the finished and unfinished paths files (we take into consideration all the games).

-**Step 2.
-Truth Graph:**
+## Discussion :

-This graph has the same number of vertices as the Common Sense Graph but greater number of edges |E|
+The truth graph has the same number of vertices as the Common Sense Graph but greater number of edges |E|
-for E being the set of all possible explorable ways between subjects which are not necessarily logical for humans.
+for E being the set of all possible lniks between articles which are not necessarily logical for humans, as explained in the datastory.

 Common Sense Graph  VS  Truth Graph